 Below includes our staff picks of the best items on the market that we travel with!
 All products selected are 3 ounces or less to comply with TSA carry-on size and organically inspired when possible.

-Passports are not required for US residents to visit Utah and Arizona.
-If you are not a US citizen, please make sure you have an updated passport with you.
-Your passport must be valid for 60 days after your trip.
-Under30Experiences recommends that your passport be valid for at least 6 months after your trip.
+Passports are not required for U.S. residents to visit Utah and Arizona.
+If you are not a U.S. citizen, please make sure you have an updated passport with you.
+Your passport must be valid for at least 6 months beyond the last date of your trip.

 Make sure there is no damage to your passport.
 Conditions that may constitute damage requiring you to replace your passport include water damage, a significant tear, unofficial markings on the data page, missing or torn out visa pages, a hole punch, or other injuries.